Notable People

 Carl Bernstein has lived long enough to become a piece of American shorthand.

 Say his name and most people hear Watergate.
 They picture parking garages, source meetings, typewriters, Ben Bradlee, Nixon, and the mythology of reporters bringing down a president.
 All of that belongs to the story.
-None of it is enough.
+None of it is enough, which is why Bernstein pairs naturally with later Watergate legal voices such as Jill Wine-Banks.

-Bernstein matters not simply because he worked on the most famous scandal of his era.
-He matters because he helped set a standard for what political reporting should look like when power is lying.
+Bernstein matters because he helped set a standard for what political reporting should look like when power is lying, a standard that also gives context to the moral seriousness of Daniel Pearl.

 And he matters because, unlike some public legends, he has spent years explaining where that ethic came from.